msqc-goethe/QasmParserLibrary/README.md

 Some advancements in the direction of simplyfing the process have already been done, e.g. the Qiskit library to generate OpenQASM files from the problem's python code implementation.

-Here we present an algorithm, implemented as library in C++, who's input is as simple as an text file consisting of strings and numbers.
+Here we present an algorithm, implemented as library in C++, who's input is as simple as a text file consisting of strings and numbers.
 Further, we make use of available resources by utilizing parallel computing frameworks.

 ### Input